Lunaticol/lunali-wiki/docs/types/origin_backgrounds.md

 </figure>

 Above is the default template for custom backgrounds.
 If you havent noticed, some areas may have a box over them.
+You are not required to use a custom texture for backgrounds as you can specify any texture.
+I cannot promise it'll look good though.

 - Black: Border for the Origin GUI
 - Turqoise: Where text is visible